-The product was shipped with Auto Restart function in the off position.
-Turn it on as required.
+The product was shipped with Auto Restart function in the on position.
+Turn ti off as required.

-<How to set the auto restart>
+<How to cancel the Auto Restart>

-- Press and hold the [RESET] button on the indoor unit 3 seconds to set the operation.
-(3 beep sound and OPERATION lamp blink 5 time/sec for 5 seconds) - Press and hold the [RESET] button on the indoor unit for 3 seconds to cancel the operation.
-(3 beep sound but OPERATION lamp does not blink) - In case of ON timer or OFF timer are set, AUTO RESTART OPERATION dose not activate.
+- Press and hold the Temporary switch on the indoor unit for 3 seconds to cancel the operation (3 "Pi" sounds but OPERATION lamp does not blink). - % In case the ON timer or OFF timer is set, AUTO RESTART OPERATION does not activate.